 The big security operation in Northern Ireland triggered off by the weekend series of bomb attacks scored a major success today (Sunday).

-The big security operation in Northern Ireland triggered off by the weekend series of bomb attacks scored a major success today (Sunday).
+Background: The big security operation in Northern Ireland triggered off by the weekend series of bomb attacks scored a major success today (Sunday).
 Troops in Belfast believe they have discovered the base from which Friday's deadly attacks wee launched.

 Early this morning (Sunday) the soldiers captured a complete Irish Republican Army "explosives factory".
 It was discovered during search-and-arrest operations in Belfast's Market area, a known republican stronghold.